johntelforduk/gpt-to-aws/README.md

 | InstanceType | [t3.medium](https://aws.amazon.com/ec2/instance-types/t3/) | This instance type has 2 vCPUs and 4 GB of RAM.
 Advice online is that 4 GB is the minimum for 25 users on a Bedrock server - so this instance type seems like a good choice. |
 | VolumeSize | 250                                                        | Good, because we asked for 1/4 TB of storage.                                                                                                                                |
 | DisableApiTermination | False                                                      | Good, because we said we wanted it to be easy to get rid of.                                                                                                                 |
+One of the interesting things is that if the prompt is changed to say thet there will only be 5 players, then it usually chooses a t3.micro instance type (which has less capacity).

 ## Installation
 ```commandline